ShawnBei/3DSensorimotorObstacleAvoidance/README.md

-28/06
+#### 28/06

 - ~~try to determine g<sub>t</sub>~~
 - A static model has been built, then is to build a dynamic model / make it move

-04/07
+#### 04/07

-- modified existing code —> able to run
+- modified existing code —> able to run
 - Next:
   - ~~write makeWorld();~~
   - simulate in 3D space
   - add gravity / limitation of
+  - add target search

+#### 08/07

+- Code decription:
+  1. Create an environment —> R
+  2. Set iteration times / replication times
+  3. For each ear, **gi** is calculated and filtered (gi for ears are independent)
+  4. **gt** is calculated after then
+  5. Velocity is determined by the distance to the closest reflector(filtered)
+  6. Rotate world and calculate bat's position
 - add target search